 The Department of Accounting has had over a 90 percent job placement rate over the last 10 years.
 National, regional and local public accounting firms, government agencies, and private sector organizations recruit on campus each year.

-The Department of Accounting has 10 faculty members.
-All faculty hold doctoral degrees.
+The Department of Accounting has 12 faculty members.
+All faculty hold doctoral degrees or master degrees with professional certifications.
 Collectively, they also possess several major certifications (CPA, CMA, CIA, CFE, CFM, CGM), and have diverse experience working in public and private accounting, government agencies, and not-for-profit organizations.

 In addition to the MAcc, the Department also offers a BSBA in Accounting, a concentration in fraud examination, and a minor in Accounting.

-Courses meet one evening for 15 weeks in spring and fall semesters.
-Summer semester courses meet two evenings for six weeks.
+Classes meet once or twice 15 weeks in spring and fall semesters.
+Summer session courses are on-line or hybrid for 6 or 12 week sessions.
 Full time students can expect to graduate in one year.

 A limited number of graduate assistantships are offered to full time students (minimum of 9 credits) on a competitive basis and waive approximately 25 percent of the student's fees.